+CASCADIA LIVING WISDOM SCHOOL is an online program for people who seek to learn to access and live wisdom.
 Program participants enrol one year at a time and continue for as long as they find helpful.
-Although readings and retreats follow a multi-year cycle, new applicants can start the program any year as each year’s curricular focus serves equally well as an introduction and also leads to the next.
-This makes at least two or three years of program enrolment ideal as it provides exposure to a majority of the major curricular themes.
+Although readings follow a multi-year cycle, new applicants can start the program any year as each year’s curricular focus serves equally well as an introduction and also leads to the next.
+This makes at least two or three years of program enrolment ideal as it provides exposure to most of the major curricular themes.
 Continuing involvement is supported by a fee structure designed to make the school less of a revolving door and more of a place where at least some of us can journey together over a longer time.
-However, at the end of each program year enrolled participants decide whether to continue or not and, if they choose to continue, select either the Residential or Online Program, depending on which suits them best for that year.
+However, at the end of each program year enrolled participants decide whether to continue in the next year or not.

-We recognize that not all weeks will be average, and that not always will videoconferences be scheduled at times that are make participation possible.
+We recognize that not all weeks will be average, and that not always will videoconferences be scheduled at times that allow for everyone’s participation.
 However, a commitment to active, ongoing engagement with other program participants is required, this making the program not a good fit for the person who simply seeks a context for independent learning.

 Wisdom is accessible to everyone, regardless of age, race, gender, sexual orientation, ethnicity, or beliefs.
 This is why CASCADIA LIVING WISDOM SCHOOL is committed to inclusivity in our admission policies.
 The program is, however, offered within a Christian framework and consequently, the ideal applicant is someone who is making their spiritual journey within the context of the Christian tradition.